 Red spots on the skin in adults may be related to diseases like Zika, rubella or a simple allergy.
 So, whenever this symptom appears, one should go to the doctor to identify their cause and initiate appropriate treatment, which may include the use of painkillers, anti-inflammatory drugs or even antibiotics.

 The doctor may see the spots and if there are other symptoms associated.
 In these cases he may ask for tests that help get to the diagnosis, but sometimes the doctor can arrive at the diagnosis by only observing the characteristics of the spots.
+See also what can red spot in babies indicate.

 Common causes for red spots on the skin